BhekumusaEric/laptop-repair-backup/README.md

 ### Available Now
 - Boot diagnostics and repair for Linux systems
-- System reset and reinstallation
+- System reset and reinstallation for Windows, Linux, and Mac
-- Bootable USB creation
+- Bootable USB creation for all major operating systems
+- Mac-specific tools for complete system wipe and recovery
 - Automated OS installation
 - Command-line interface
 - System information gathering